NNPDF/nnpdf/doc/sphinx/source/vp/theorycov/examples.rst

 The corresponding template file is ``template.md``, shown below.
-This will produce a comprehensive set of plots and tables describingn the covariance matrices.
+This will produce a comprehensive set of plots and tables describing the covariance matrices.

 .. code-block::  md
    :linenos: